On Site, WES Services

 - Use protection - Latex barriers, when used properly, are very effective at preventing the transmission of most sexually transmitted infections.
 If you are using birth control medication for pregnancy prevention, please remember that the medication does not prevent transmission of STIs.
 It is still important to use a latex barrier even when taking birth control medication.
 Latex Barriers (male condoms, female condoms, and latex sheets *for vaginal and anal oral sex*) are available at the front desk at Wellness Education Services (114 Student Union) and at Student Health Services (Michael Hall, South Campus).

-- Know your status – it is important for sexually active people to know their STI and HIV status.
+- Know your status - it is important for sexually active people to know their STI and HIV status.
 If you have not been tested recently, have engaged in unprotected sex, or have never had your status tested, it is important for you to get tested.
-Student Health Services has partnered with the Erie County Department of Health to offer confidential STI and HIV testing to any registered UB student.
-The cost is $10 and billed directly to the student’s account.
-Test results are typically received in 2-3 weeks.
-Call 829-3316 and ask for an appointment for UB TESTED to meet with a health care provider and determine which tests are recommended for you, based on your sexual lifestyle.
-To learn more about Health Services, please visit their home page.
+Student Health Services offers confidential STI and HIV testing to any registered UB student.
+Call 829-3316 and ask for an appointment to meet with a health care provider to determine which tests are recommended for you.
+To learn more about services provided at Health Services, please visit their services page.

 Other on-campus resources: